Mclmadden/CB68/Week_3.md

 ### Friday 2/10

-RA axis displayed in hour angle units has label overlap. --> `set_ticks(number)` and `display_minor_ticks`
+RA axis displayed in hour angle units has label overlap. --> `set_ticks(number)` and `display_minor_ticks(True)`

-Loop through all the sample points along the outflow, automating the PV diagram process for a given velocity/frequency slice.
+Loop through all the sample points along the outflow, automating the PV diagram process for a given velocity/frequency slice. --> `set_aspect` shifts across diagrams

-Experiment with centering angular offset by subtracting the median value from the entire x-axis?

 Run test script on Archive CS and SO data.

+Experiment with making angular offset relative to outflow central coordinates.